gonhonoria/HireBotProject/data/nlu.md

 - I worked at a small shop for two years doing 50 projects a year, meeting 100% of my deadlines.
 Then I worked for a bigger firm with clients like Disney and Netflix—with 99% client satisfaction.
 I collaborated with the team to win an A’ Design Award.
 I’m excited to step into a role like this that’s designed around that kind of efficiency and collaboration
 - I have worked as microwave engineer for huawei. prepare the radio frequency and make recommendations;- Make current \ntraffic and traffic increase analysis;also Conduct planned network \ncoverage analysis;  i Register the complaints and follow up;- Organize \nradio frequency usage licenses acquisition; Prepare and register the \nRadiation project according to sanitary norms and standards of RA

-## intent:search_job_general
-- Which positions are available?
-- What job offers do you have?
-- What do you offer?
-- I am looking for a job
-- I need a job
-- which job do you have?

 ## intent:deny
 - no
 - never